sagannotcarl/nnpn-static/site/content/programs/collaboration-fund/collaboration-fund-project-845910380/index.md

 - Collaboration Fund
 ---

-**Cleveland Public Theatre** and **Borderlands Theater** will establish a partnership through the creation of a new work exploring each theater community's relationship to water and environment.
+The co-creation of a new work by artists at **Cleveland Public Theatre** and **Borderlands Theater**, exploring each theater community's relationship to water and environment.